Table of Contents

-You children’s digital footprint, Digital Mums you will want to listen to this thought provoking talk on the dangers of what our kids are leaving behind with their Digital Footprint.
+You should listen to this thought provoking talk on the dangers of what our kids are leaving behind with their Digital Footprint.

 You can get it here at 11 minutes in on The Dave Ramsey Show.

-Every time you are on line how can you protect yourself and your children to be more savvy.
+Every time you are online how can you protect yourself and your children to be savvier?

-It is the importance of understanding your digital resume, what you put on line is what you put out into the world about you, it is what people will use to judge you by
+It is the importance of understanding your digital resume, that is what you put online.
+This is what you put out into the world about you.
+It is what people will use to judge you by